lloydst/p80-internship-angular/README.md

  - ${host}/api-docs shows all possible api end points
  - localhost:8080 is the angularapp documentation (see development )
  - ${host}/api/{collection}/{?:id} possible api end points see api documentaion for more info

+## docs
+docs can be found at [https://lloydst.github.io/p80-internship-angular/](https://lloydst.github.io/p80-internship-angular/) though there is a big chance they are outdated to view the most recent you need to clone the project and run ```npm run doc``` (after the npm install ofc) this will generate it in the docs folder and server it on [localhost:8080](http://localhost:8080)